demisto/content/Packs/GenericWebhook/Integrations/GenericWebhook/README.md

      1. Navigate to  **Settings > About > Troubleshooting**.
      2. In the **Server Configuration** section, verify that the value for the ***instance.execute.external.\<INTEGRATION-INSTANCE-NAME\>*** key is set to *true*.
 If this key does not exist, click **+ Add Server Configuration** and add *instance.execute.external.\<INTEGRATION-INSTANCE-NAME\>* and set the value to *true*.
 See the following [reference article](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke) for further information.

-**Note:** When using Cortex XSIAM or Cortex XSOAR 8, if "no engine" is selected, make sure to click **Save** before testing and using the instance.
-This step allows the server to assign a port to the instance.

 ## Set up Authentication
 The Generic Webhook integration running on a Cortex XSOAR 8 Cloud tenant or Cortex XSIAM tenant requires basic authentication.
 Running on an engine does not require basic authentication, but it is recommended.
 For Cortex XSOAR On-prem (6.x or 8) or when running on an engine, you can set up authentication using custom certificates.
 For more information about setting up custom certificates for Cortex XSOAR 8 On-prem, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).